adaniel105/iris-classification/README.md

 Classification of species of the Iris flower using a Random Forest model trained to an accuracy of 98%.

-User Interface implemented using FastAPI and Jinja2.
+User Interface implemented with Jinja2.